columbia/xray/index.md

 * Read the USENIX Security 2014 [paper]()
 * Learn more on the project's [website]()
 * The sources are on [GitHub]()

+### Experiments

+We are curretly running targeted ads against the following keywords: steampunk, chaldean poetry, cosplay and falconry.
+If you visit this web page from such an ad, it was probably targeted because of these.